-Project Description: Place fill and excavate in 145.8 acres of wetlands to construct roads, elevated pads for buildings; and stormwater treatment lakes for a mixed-use development.
+Project Description: Place fill and excavate in 145,8 acres of Project Description: roads, elevated pads for buildings, and wetlands to construct roads, elevated pads for buildings, and stormwater treatment lakes for a mixed-use development.

-The work described above is shown on the attached plans numbered 99302371 in 33 pages dated Kay 17/1996.
+The work described above is shown on the attached plans numbered \$9302371 in 33 pages dated Key 17/21996

-Project Location: Estero River watershed northeast of the intersection of Interstate 75 and Corkscrew Road in Sections 25 and 26, Township 46 South, Range 25 Bast, Lee County, Florida.
+Project Location: Estero River watershed northeast of the Intersection of Interstate 75 and Corkscrew Road in Sections 25 and 26, Township 46 South, Renge 25 Bast, Lee County, Florida.